johannschopplich/kirby-serp-preview/README.md

 ### Page Title

+> [!TIP]
+>
+> **tl;dr** The title is computed in the following order:
+>
+> 1. `titleContentKey`
+> 2. `defaultTitle`
+> 3. Joining the page title, `titleSeparator`, and `siteTitle`.

 By default, the SERP preview will render the title of the search engine result page preview by joining the following values with a space:

 - 1️⃣ **Page Title**
 - 2️⃣ **Title Separator** (defaults to `–`)
 - 3️⃣ **Site Title**

-> [!TIP]
+However, you can override the title generation above by using the following section properties:

+- When `titleContentKey` is set and the corresponding field on the current page is not empty, it will be used as the title.
-> When `defaultTitle` is defined, it will be used as a fallback if the `titleContentKey` is empty and thus override the computed title.
+- When `defaultTitle` is set, it will be used as the title if the `titleContentKey` is empty.

-The `titleContentKey` section property allows you to define a custom content key for the page's title.
-If it is set and the field contains a value, it will override the computed title.

 ## Configuration